-7. REWARDS FOR GOOD BEHAVIOUR
+16. REWARDS FOR GOOD BEHAVIOUR

-7.1 A child can earn a Golden Brick for actions which demonstrate our Golden Rules.
-When Golden Bricks are awarded the adult will make clear which Golden Rule has been observed and praise accordingly.

-7.2 When a child earns a Golden Brick it is put onto the Golden Wall in the classroom.
-At the end of each term the golden bricks are entered into a raffle and one child in each class will win a Golden Brick Award

-7.3 Individual class teachers will devise their own systems for rewarding good work in a manner which is appropriate to the age and development of the children - e.g sticker charts, diddy-dots.
+- 16.1 A child can earn a Golden Brick for actions which demonstrate our Golden Rule.
+When golden bricks or coins are awarded, the adult will make clear the which Golden Rule has been observed. - 16.2 When a child earns a golden brick or coin, it is put onto the Golden Wall in the classroom.
+At the end of each term all the bricks are entered into a raffle and one child in each class will win a book token. - 16.3 Individual class teachers will devise their own systems for rewarding good work in a manner which is appropriate to the age and development of the children e.g sticker charts, diddy-dots.
 Staff will ensure consistent and regular use of rewards and that all children have the opportunity to receive rewards.